Skip to main content

 Harvard Stem Cell Institute (HSCI) Internship Program (HIP)

-The HSCI summer internship program (HIP) for undergraduates is a nine-week experience dedicated to hands-on research in the laboratory of an HSCI faculty member.
+The HSCI summer internship program (HIP) for undergraduates is a 9-week experience dedicated to hands-on research in the laboratory of an HSCI faculty member.
 The program is an open door; an invitation to learn and do as much as you can to develop your own interests within the overarching topic of stem cell science.
 Our interns arrive from a wide variety of colleges and universities worldwide.
-Some have extensive prior academic and research experience with stem cell science, while others have little, or even none at all.
+Some have extensive prior academic and research experience with stem cell science while others have little or even none at all.
 This diversity is part of what makes our program rich and unique.

 Summer Honors Undergraduate Research Program (SHURP) at Harvard Medical School

 SHURP is a 10-week summer research program for undergraduates who are considering a PhD in the life sciences.
-We especially encourage applications from students belonging to groups that are underrepresented in the sciences.
-In addition to laboratory-based research with Harvard Medical School faculty, the program includes sessions on career and professional development and research discussion, a peer mentoring program, and social outings.
+In addition to laboratory-based research with Harvard Medical School faculty, the program includes sessions on career and professional development, science communication, grad school admissions, a peer mentoring program, and social outings.
 Students will also attend and present at the Leadership Alliance National Symposium.
 Stipend, housing, and travel are provided.
-Strong applicants will have at least one summer or semester of experience in a research laboratory and have taken at least one upper-level biology course.
+Strong applicants will have at least one summer or semester of experience in a research laboratory, and have taken at least one upper-level biology course.
 Students apply through the Leadership Alliance SR-EIP.
-US citizenship or permanent residency is required.
+U.S. citizenship or permanent residency is required.

 Summer Institute in Biomedical Informatics at Harvard Medical School